- CFA Exams

-Operating leases (OL) allow the lessee to use the property for only a portion of its economic life.
-OLs are accounted for as contracts.
+Operating leases allow the lessee to use the property for only a portion of its economic life.
+They are accounted for as contracts.

 In an operating lease the lessee is not seen as becoming the owner of the asset.
-In a capital lease the lessee is seen as becoming the owner.
+In a finance lease the lessee is seen as becoming the owner.

 Generally, lessees prefer leases to be classified as operating leases.
 They do not have to recognize the asset and loan on their balance sheet, although they still receive all of the benefit of using the asset.
 Therefore, operating leases result in higher profitability ratios and reduce reported leverage for lessees.

-To determine whether a lease is a capital or operating lease, you need to follow the rules in (U.S.) SFAS 13 or IAS 17.
-Even if a lease contract states that it is an operating lease, if the lease meets the requirements for a capital lease it needs to be accounted for as such.
+To determine whether a lease is a finance or operating lease, you need to follow the rules in (U.S.) SFAS 13 or IAS 17.
+Even if a lease contract states that it is an operating lease, if the lease meets the requirements for a finance lease it needs to be accounted for as such.

-Under U.S. GAAP, a lease meeting any of the following criteria at inception must be classified as a capital lease by the lessee:
+Under U.S. GAAP, a lease meeting any of the following criteria at inception must be classified as a finance lease by the lessee:

 The provisions of IAS 17 are less precise.
-That standard defines a finance lease (the IFRS term for a capital lease) as one that transfers substantially all the risks and rewards incident to ownership of an asset.
+That standard defines a finance lease as one that transfers substantially all the risks and rewards incident to ownership of an asset.
 Title may or may not eventually be transferred.

 If a lease does not meet any of the four criteria above, it is classified as an operating lease by the lessee.
 SFAS 13 mandates the use of the straight-line method of recognizing periodic payments unless another systematic basis provides a better approach.
 As a result, for leases with rising rental payments, lease expense and cash flow will not be identical.

-From a lessor's perspective, a lease is classified as a capital lease if, at its inception, it meets any of the above four criteria and both of the following two revenue recognition criteria:
+From a lessor's perspective, a lease is classified as a finance lease if, at its inception, it meets any of the above four criteria and both of the following two revenue recognition criteria:

 A lease that does not meet any of the four criteria is classified by the lessor as an operating lease.